Cyfrin/Updraft/courses/security/5-tswap/26-one-last-huzzah/+page.md

 It errors!
 We can see that our expectedDeltaX and our actualDeltaX are wildly different. _What could possibly be going on here?_

-> **Protip:** Rather than scrolling through all the function calls in our test's trace, often the steps that lead to our issue can be found in the most recent function exectution near the bottom.
+> **Protip:** Rather than scrolling through all the function calls in our test's trace, often the steps that lead to our issue can be found in the most recent function execution near the bottom.

 ::image{src='/security-section-5/26-one-last-huzzah/one-last-huzzah2.png' style='width: 100%; height: auto;'}